How Local Government Became A Voice for ‘Save The Cowboy’

 The communities of Central and North Central Montana gave generously to ‘Save the Cowboy’.

-Montana Natural Resource Coalition (MTNRC)
+What is Montana Natural Resource Coalition (MtNRC)?

 MTNRC is a coalition of county commissioners formed to effectively engage the executive branch government and administrative agencies regarding natural resources such as federal land grazing.
 This coalition of local government officials gives the grassroots ‘Save the Cowboy’ movement and the communities affected a voice with the federal agencies.